Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Introduction

 \item (b) Game Mechanism: Our GenAI game strategy converts sustainability-related interactions between players and multimodal agents into in-game actions based on an intent-detection mechanism.
 The System dynamically adjusts their responses based on player choices and interactions, creating a realistic simulation of the consequences of these behaviors~\cite{8410872}.
 This design enables us to reliably capture player intent and assess the relationship between their attitudes and in-game behaviors, leading to more effective interventions for sustainable actions.

-\item (c) Empirical Study: We assessed changes in players' sustainability attitudes and behaviors before and after gameplay using surveys and semi-structured interviews.
-We found a significant increase in intended sustainable behaviors post-game, though attitudes only slightly improved. \end{itemize}
+\item (c) Empirical Study: We assessed changes in players' sustainability awareness through behaviors and attitudes before and after gameplay using surveys and semi-structured interviews.
+We found a significant increase in intended sustainable behaviors post-game, though sustainability attitudes only slightly improved. \end{itemize}